explodinggiraffes/liminal/README.md

 Liminal
 =====

 Liminal is a path tracer based on Peter Shirley's [Ray Tracing in One Weekend](https://raytracing.github.io/) series of books.
-Liminal currently implements the first book in its entirety.
+Liminal currently implements the [first book](https://raytracing.github.io/books/RayTracingInOneWeekend.html) in its entirety.

 ![Liminal screenshot](README-RTOWBookCover.png)

-### Short term roadmap
+### Coding style

-While I love the series... the coding style is not for me.
-I've been updating the original project to match my own standards.
-This is a work in progress; some of my next steps will be to update:
+I love this series of books!
+But the coding style is not for me.
+Before I move on to the [second book](https://raytracing.github.io/books/RayTracingTheNextWeek.html) I am doing a major refactor -- see the "roadmap" sections below.

+(If you are here to get an idea for what my coding style is, please see [Skofnung](https://github.com/explodinggiraffes/skofnung) and [Exploding Giraffes](https://github.com/explodinggiraffes/exploding-giraffe-imgui)).

+ #### Short term roadmap

-- `HitRecord` and `Hitable`
+- Update `HitRecord` and `Hitable`
-- `Sphere`, including moving it to a shapes directory
+- Update `Sphere`, including moving it to a `shapes`directory
 - Consider splitting the `Material` classes into `.h` and `.cpp` files
 - Making `SceneBuilder` more flexible; currently it can only build two scenes
 - Passing around `std::shared_ptr`; it's possible functionality that creates these pointers can be internalized, such as within `SceneBuilder`
 - Moving hardcoded values from `Liminal.cpp` to a properties class; ideally values would be coming from a config file
 - Try and break the dependency between `hitable.h` and `material.h`

-### Long term roadmap
+#### Long term roadmap

 - Concurrency
 - UI, perhaps with being able to watch Liminal as it renders a scene